Sorry. I just needed to rant a little bit.

 I went to the store for about 10 items (plus magazines and hair gel for Lee) and started on my spaghetti sauce.

 I am not always a secretive person, but I am not ready to let go of my spaghetti sauce recipe.
 Everyone has one, and yours will work fine for this meal.
-So - get the sauce simmering and then move on to the rest of the meal -While that simmered, i cut the bell peppers (one red and one green) and put the pasta water on to boil.
-Then I started on the italian sausage.
-I deglazed the pan towards the end with a little white wine - courtesy of my Target Wine Cube.
+So - get the sauce simmering and then move on to the rest of the meal -

 I had started some French Bread in the breadmaker earlier in the afternoon, so I served that with a little butter on the side and it made for good scoopage!